-The mission of WIN, a farewell welfare initiative, is to change the prospects for unemployed or underemployed, non-high school graduates through a combination of study and training.
-Begun in Schenectady, New York in 2016, WIN can be replicated in other cities.
+The mission of WIN, a “farewell welfare” initiative that was begun in Schenectady, New York in 2017, is to change the prospects for unemployed or underemployed individuals through a combination of study and training.

-By providing a second chance for participants through an earned high-school degree, life-skills training throughout the program, an OSHA (Occupational Safety and Health Administration) card so students can work at a construction site, NCCER (National Center for Construction Education and Research) course work, construction training in framing, painting, sheet rocking, and taping, and, at the end of a process that will take roughly one year, a job, the program will take participants from welfare to work.
+By providing a second chance for participants through an earned high-school degree, life-skills training throughout the program, an OSHA (Occupational Safety and Health Administration) card so students can work on a construction site, NCCER (National Center for Construction Education and Research) course work, and construction training in framing, sheet rocking, taping, and painting in a program that will last roughly six months, WIN seeks to take participants from welfare to work.

-While there are other programs that tackle each of these issues, we have been told by experts in the field that no other initiative combines all of them.
-And, of course, none seeks to provide a job for those successfully completing the program.
+While there are other programs that tackle each of these issues, we have been told by those in the construction field that no other initiative combines all of them.

 Our initiative is a unique approach to an old problem.
 By combining each of these important pieces into a coherent package, we are bringing new attention–and a potential solution–to a longstanding, vexing problem.
-And, when we have established the success of the program in Schenectady, we will bring it to other cities.
+And, with growing evidence of the success of the program in Schenectady, plans are underway to bring it to other cities.